dcastil/tailwind-merge/docs/changelog/v0-to-v1-migration.md

 # Guide to migrate from v0 to v1

+This document is only about breaking changes between v0 and v1.
+For a full list of changes, see the [v1.0.0 release](./v1-changelog.md#v100).

 ## Overview

 tailwind-merge v1 drops support for Tailwind CSS v2 and in turn adds support for Tailwind CSS v3.